rootiest/zippy_guides/guides/macros.md

 >
 > NOTE: Although very similar to PrusaSlicer in many ways, Orca's variable names and notation are unique.
 The syntax used is different than any of the other slicers shown here.
 >
-> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+> Note: It is recommended to enable the "Label Objects" option in the OrcaSlicer settings.
 This can be found in the "Process" section under the "Others" tab in the "G-code Output" section and is called "Label Objects".
 This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
 >
 > For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.